By Chance or Choice:

 trade.
 He also declared that Jews arriving last year from the West Indies (those

-St. Catrina) and “now from the Fatherland must depart forthwith.”
+on the St. Catrina) and “now from the Fatherland must depart forthwith.”

-e court decided to let the resolution “take its course.”26 David de Ferera and
+e court decided to let the resolution “take its course.”26 David de Ferera and

 Salvador d’Andrada were sued on May 5, 1655, for payment of freight shipped